THE $100 NETWORK

 Three-Protocol Indexing

-Submit new pages to Google, Bing, Yandex, and other engines within minutes of deployment using IndexNow, the Google Indexing API, and traditional sitemap pings — all wired into your CI/CD pipeline automatically.
+The three-protocol indexing stack in Chapter 18 submits new pages to Google, Bing, Yandex, Seznam, and Naver within minutes of deployment.
+The pipeline fires IndexNow API POSTs, Google Indexing API requests, and traditional sitemap pings in parallel — all wired into your Netlify or Cloudflare Pages CI/CD build so every deploy ships with fresh submissions across all search engines automatically.

 Edge SEO with Cloudflare Workers